Abbey Brewing Company

 The Abbey Brewing Company is an American craft brewing company located in the Chama River Wilderness Area near Abiquiú, New Mexico.
-The microbrewery was founded in 2003 as a Benedictine joint venture of Our Lady of Guadalupe monastery in Pecos, New Mexico and the Monastery of Christ in the Desert in Abiquiú.
+The microbrewery was founded in 2003 as a Benedictine joint venture of Our Lady of Guadalupe Monastery in Pecos, New Mexico and the Monastery of Christ in the Desert in Abiquiú.
 It is the first American monastery brewery founded since before the Prohibition Era.
 The brewery's motto is "Made with care and prayer".

 The brothers maintain that: "Our focus in all our work is 'to bring everything to perfection for the glory of God' as the Rule of Saint Benedict instructs us."

 History

-The brewery initially focused on producing European monastic style beers with first commercial production of Monks' Ale occurring in late 2005.
+The brewery initially focused on producing European monastic-style beers, with the first commercial production of Monks' Ale in late 2005.
 By 2010, the Monastery of Christ in the Desert had bought out the interest of Our Lady of Guadalupe Monastery.
-While still retaining a significant financial interest in the brewery, the Monastery of Christ in the Desert sold its equity position to two private investors in 2013.
-Also in 2010 the first harvest of native hops (neo mexicanus) grown at the Monastery of Christ in the Desert that are used to brew the Reserve Series of Ales was harvested.
-The brewery opened the Monks' Corner Tap Room in Albuquerque, New Mexico in 2016.
+While retaining a significant financial interest in the brewery, the Monastery of Christ in the Desert sold its equity position to two private investors in 2013.
+Also, in 2010 the first harvest of native hops (neo mexicanus) grown at the Monastery of Christ in the Desert used to brew the Reserve Series of Ales was harvested.
+The brewery opened the Monks' Corner Tap Room in Albuquerque, New Mexico, in 2016.
 Products were first exported to Taiwan in 2016 and then to Chile in 2017.

 Operations

-Originally, brewing operations were conducted at Our Lady of Guadalupe Monastery in Pecos, New Mexico.
+Initially, brewing operations were conducted at Our Lady of Guadalupe Monastery in Pecos, New Mexico.
 In early 2012 brewing operations were legally transferred to the Monastery of Christ in the Desert.
 A new, dedicated standalone brewery building was completed and commissioned in 2012 on the grounds of the Monastery of Christ in the Desert.

-Brewing at both monasteries focused on, and continues to be, the development of new styles of beer and limited commercial production of small draft batches on a half barrel brewing system.
-Because of the very limited access by large trucks, large scale batches are brewed under an Alternating Proprietorship In Moriarty, New Mexico on a 20 barrel brewing system.
-Both bottles and draft packaging occurs at the brewery in Moriarty.
+Brewing at both monasteries focused on, and continues to be, developing new beer styles and limited commercial production of small draft batches on a half-barrel brewing system.
+Because of the minimal access by large trucks, large-scale batches are brewed under an Alternating Proprietorship In Moriarty, New Mexico, on a 20-barrel brewing system.
+Both bottles and draft packaging occur at the brewery in Moriarty.